-DM7105 Applied Research Continuation

-The applied research continuation course is required of all students writing a research project who are beyond one year in the applied research process.
-Students must register for this course each summer and winter until completion of the applied research project.
-1 hour.
+DM7105 Applied Research Continuation The Faculty The applied research continuation course is required of all students writing a research project who are beyond one year in the applied research process.
+Students are automatically registered for this course each summer and winter until completion of the applied research project.
+I hour.